eglazkova/DWD_A4_server_7_18/README.md

 <a href="https://ibb.co/FXk62pK"><img src="https://i.ibb.co/W0NnZC6/Screenshot-2020-02-29-at-21-50-39.png" alt="Screenshot-2020-02-29-at-21-50-39" border="0"></a>

+* Since last class and still, I am not sure I am getting what 'nodeman' does but I feel like I can maybe get it in a while, so its more like a note to me.

 ## Designing my API

 Ideas of what I could build with the data that I have on my computer.